fomightez/Jupyter-desktop_with_pymol/README.md

 # Jupyter Desktop Server with pymol installed
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fomightez/Jupyter-desktop_with_pymol/master?urlpath=desktop)

 This was originally meant to be able to run `pymol_preview_generator.py` from [here](https://github.com/mmagnus/rna-tools/tree/master/rna_tools/tools/pymol_preview_generator); however, the XFCE desktop doesn't seem to allow the icons to be changed (even using `gio set`), and so that was **a dead-end effort for now**.
-However, so since PyMOL does at leat work in the desktop GUI, I am leaving it in this state for now in case a use case arises later.
+However, since PyMOL does at leat work in the desktop GUI, I am leaving it in this state for now in case a use case arises later.

 Run XFCE (or other desktop environments) on a JupyterHub.